zuhayrhuseni/BrAInBuddy-App/README.md

 - **Sentiment Analysis**: Provides AI-driven responses based on the sentiment of the user's input (positive, neutral, or negative).
 - **Guided Support**: Suggests forums or resources based on user sentiment and specific keywords.
 - **Gamification**: Awards points to users based on the length of their input to encourage engagement.
-- **Static Peer Support Forum**: Displays sample interactions from other users to simulate a support environment.
+- **Peer Support Forum**: Displays sample interactions from other users to simulate a support environment.
 - **Helpful Resources**: Links to local therapists and mental health resources are provided to users based on context.

 ## App Preview